Senior Clinical Neuropsychologist · Melbourne

 Decision-making capacity

-Formal capacity assessments for medical, financial, or legal decisions — providing objective evidence to support multidisciplinary team and legal processes.
+Formal capacity assessments for medical, financial, or legal decisions — providing objective evidence to support multidisciplinary teams and legal processes.

-Assessment for Multiple Sclerosis, Parkinson's disease, MND, and other progressive neurological conditions — monitoring cognitive change and informing management.
+Monitoring cognitive change and informing management for Multiple Sclerosis, Parkinson's disease, MND, and other progressive conditions.

 Alcohol-related brain injury